Nihongo Online School

 • Use graded readers designed for language learners

-Recommended Kanji Textbooks for Beginners
+Recommended Japanese Kanji Textbooks for Beginners

 1. Remembering the Kanji (RTK) by James Heisig